-As part of our commitment to being a not-just-for-profit business, What’s Good selects a different charity each quarter and donates $1 for every order we receive.
+As part of our commitment to being a not-just-for-profit business, What’s Good selects a different charity each quarter and donates a portion of every order we receive.
 Our goal is to promote and support charities that are focused focused on environmentalism, however, in response to a growing number of natural disasters attributed to climate change, it just seemed right to pick an organization that moves past geopolitics and danger to feed people in need.

 When disaster strikes, no matter where or what the humanitarian crisis, the WCK’s Relief Team mobilizes urgently to cook and serve meals to people in need, efficiently — and with dignity.
 WCK builds resilient food systems with locally led solutions while supporting regional economies.
 They achieve this by partnering with organizations on the ground, prioritizing purchasing local ingredients, and by activating a network of local restaurants, food trucks, and emergency kitchens.
 WCK serves meals to survivors of disasters, with the belief that good food provides not only nourishment, but also comfort and hope.
 Their motto is “Food is a Universal Human Right,” which is something everyone at What’s Good (and hopefully everyone everywhere!) can get behind.